 May 19-20, 2021 Semi-finalists and Alternates must participate in all activities related to the Texas A&M New Ventures Competition.

 NOTE: A detailed agenda is forthcoming, but participating teams should plan to be in College Station both days including the full day of competition ending with the awards reception.
 If the competition is deemed to be completely virtual again for 2021, participants should still block out both full days.

 Aimed at promoting the commercialization of emerging technology, the Texas A&M New Ventures Competition is helping today’s innovative ideas become a reality.
-Led by the Texas A&M Engineering Experiment Station with the support of the McFerrin Center for Entrepreneurship, the competition recognizes Texas-based companies with high-growth potential and provides seed funding to help them effectively execute their ideas and advance product development.
+Led by the Texas A&M Engineering Experiment Station with support from the McFerrin Center for Entrepreneurship, the competition recognizes Texas-based companies with high-growth potential and provides seed funding to help them effectively execute their ideas and advance product development.